 If taken at his word, then a reasonable question is: what does a “respectful” building look like?

-Genesis has worked with Dallas architecture firm GDI on multiple projects in Texas, including the Renaissance on Turtle Creek condos in Dallas and The Mark condo tower in Houston.
-GDI has a decent presence in Austin as well, with The Whitley apartments and the upcoming Fifth + West residential tower.
+Genesis has worked with Dallas architecture firm GDA on multiple projects in Texas, including the Renaissance on Turtle Creek condos in Dallas and The Mark condo tower in Houston.
+GDA has a decent presence in Austin as well, with The Whitley apartments and the upcoming Fifth + West residential tower.

 We probably shouldn’t take our interpretations of the “respectful and appropriate” quote too far at this stage.
 These buzzwords don’t really mean much beyond wanting to fit in with the neighborhood – or the desires of Waller Creek Conservancy – but it certainly gives us something to speculate about.